Rated: 18+ · Short Story · Horror/Scary · #1028269

 There was laughter and barking coming from downstairs.
 It was Luke, his son, playing with their dog, Bosley.
 There was a wonderful aroma of food cooking, and Tony knew that Karen, his pregnant wife, was preparing his favorite dish.
 It was as if everything were back to normal again.

 Tony couldn’t shake the feeling that something bad was going to happen, a growing dread within him that the nightmare wasn’t over, a gripping fear that his family was in terrible danger.

-His eyes went to the bedside lamp beside him.
-It blinked three times, and went out.
+His eyes went to the bedside lamp.
+It blinked three times and went out.